ur-tcs/programming-2-ex-3/README.md

 ## IntList (IntList.scala & IntListOps.scala)

 Let’s implement functions on `IntList` again, this time with pattern matching.
+Before starting this part of exercises, we suggest you implementing several `IntList` questions from previous weeks' exercises using pattern matching to warm yourself up!

+**Hint:** Want to check answers in this section on computer?
+Test them with `testOnly IntListOpsTest`.

 ### polishEval